1. Common understanding

 Library

-The library is open from 08.00 a.m. to 05.00 p.m. and we have both English and Thai books.
+The library is open from 08.00 a.m. to 05.00 p.m. and we have both international (mostly English) and Thai books.

 Please replace the book exactly where you found it and do not take the books out of the library.
+If you have a Dhamma book in the language of your country that you would like to donate, please let us know.

 Community time